I am a writer with a great interest in cats, travel, psychology, and movies. I hope you enjoy my articles.

 Progressive Retinal Atrophy (PRA)

-A serious health problem of the cats is Progressive Retinal Atrophy (PRA).
+A possible serious health problem is Progressive Retinal Atrophy (PRA).
 This causes the cat eventually to go blind.
 Unfortunately, there is no way to screen for this gene, but it is confirmed to be caused by a recessive gene; meaning that both parents need to carry the gene for it to be activated in the cat.
 Another ocular problem is cataracts, this also causes them to go blind but this can be corrected with surgery.

 Another condition that could surface in Bengals is cardiomyopathy, a heart problem causing them to become very ill.

 Feline leukemia is something all cat breeds can suffer from, but Bengals are more prone to suffer from it.
 In most cases, it is fatal to the cat that suffers from this.

 Keep in mind that Bengal cats have very sensitive stomachs and can become very sick from contaminated food.
 Therefore you should never give them table scraps and it is best to give them high-quality cat food only.

 Take Care of Your Feline Friend